Industrial Edge Solutions: Why Are They Necessary?

 As a result, organizations can successfully accomplish the following with IIoT and Industry 4.0 installations:

 - Hardware-agnostic applications: Historically, workloads have only run natively on specific hardware; however, virtualization and containerization have made it possible for workloads to be deployed as applications on an industrial edge computing platform.

 - Flexible architecture: The desire to do more with greater amounts of data has increased the complexity of workloads deployed in industrial environments.
 Industrial edge solutions provide organizations with the flexibility to run these complex workloads closer to where the data is generated.
-Secure, reliable industrial networks ensure that that data is effectively transported between and amongst IT and OT systems.
+Secure, reliable industrial networks ensure data is effectively transported between and amongst IT and OT systems.

 - Cost reduction: As organizations continue to seek ways to decrease costs, they’re taking a hard look at industrial operations.
 The ability to deploy low-cost, high-power computing decreases the amount of hardware required for IIoT and Industry 4.0 installations.
 Furthermore, by running additional workloads on premises through industrial edge solutions, companies can minimize the costs associated with transmitting, storing and processing greater amounts of data in the cloud.

 In our next industrial edge computing blog, we’ll look at how industrial edge solutions can be applied to a specific use case, exploring the challenges faced by a hypothetical company and how industrial edge solutions can help.
 Subscribe to our blog so you don’t miss it!